stlab/better-code/better-code/src/chapter-2-contracts.md

    the contract code along with the API.
 If not, you need to repeat the complete contract in documentation.

-2. Some contracts are better expressed in English than as code,
+2. Some contracts are better expressed in human language than as code,

 3. Some contracts are impossible to express as code.
 We'll see an example in a moment.